bpj/pandoc-elements-selectors/pandoc-elements-selectors-description.md

 # PREREQUISITES

 -   perl v5.10.1

 # DESIGN PRINCIPLES

 -   Stay backwards compatible with the existing selector syntax of Pandoc::Elements.

 -   Since the difference between selection by element name and selection by element name was previously indicated by prefixing the selector expression for the latter with a colon, new selector expression types have been indicated by punctuation character prefixes (hereafter “sigils”) as well.

 -   Base extended syntax on well-known models where possible.
 Thus operators and sigils have been borrowed from other languages like Pandoc’s own element attribute syntax (which in turn is based on CSS), Bash and Perl.

+-   Use distinct meta characters for distinct purposes.

 -   Since the extended selector syntax supports embedded regular expressions (hereafter “regexes”) an attempt has been made to avoid confusion between extended selector syntax meta characters and regex meta characters.
 Thus punctuation characters which are not regex meta characters or at least less commonly used in regexes have been preferred as meta characters in the extended selector syntax.

-    In particular `{...}` rather than `[...]` have been chosen to delimit regexes because brace quantifiers are probably less common in regexes than character classes, especially in the current context: something like `[Cc]ontainer` is probably more likely to occur than something like `x{,3}large` when looking for attribute values.\[1\]
+    In particular `{...}` rather than `[...]` have been chosen to delimit regexes because brace quantifiers are probably less common in regexes than character classes, especially in the current
+    context: something like `[Cc]ontainer` is probably more likely to occur than something like `x{,3}large` when looking for attribute values.\[1\]

     The use of `.` as a sigil for class names was retained despite the importance of the dot as regex meta character because the precedence of CSS and in particular Pandoc itself was deemed more important in this case.

 # SELECTOR EXPRESSIONS